SAFETY, LAND USE REGULATIONS & EMERGENCIES:

 Law enforcement agencies have been invited to patrol the route at their discretion.

 All regulations will be followed while riding on federal lands and riders will stay on the approved Motor Vehicle Use Road and Trail System.
 This prevents damage to natural resources and ensures continued motorized use of public lands.
 There will be no cross-country travel.
 Satellite tracking will be utilized to assess time penalties.
 If land managers determine participants violated cross-country travel restriction, satellite tracking will be provided to them.
-If a federal fine is accessed on a participant, their official time will be reversed to DNF.
+If a federal fine is accessed on a participant, they will be disqualified.

 Participants will yield to horseback riders, pedestrians, and bicyclists.
 Riders will pull over and let them pass if the trail is narrow.
 On wider trails, while passing, speed must be reduced to 10 mph or less.
 Trail etiquette will be observed i.e. shutting off engine near a nervous horse.
 Covering trail users in a plume of dust (aka ghosting) will not be tolerated.
 If a rider is reported ghosting by other trail users, they will be disqualified.
 Also, be aware of livestock on open range and leave each gate as you found it.
 Riders must also be aware of wildlife that may unexpectedly pass in front of them.
 Most county and state law enforcement agencies have a letter of agreement on file with federal land managers to enforce laws on federal lands.